Vertex-Linux/Calla/README.md

 # Calla

-Calla (made by [Stardust-kyun](https://github.com/stardust-kyun)) is the second desktop environment for AxOS.
-It is a lightweight desktop environment.
-This is my own update of this desktop enviroment introducing new updates and a bunch of bug fixes making the desktop faster and less buggy!
+Calla (made by [Stardust-kyun](https://github.com/stardust-kyun)) is the custom desktop enviroment for Vertex Linux, it can be installed on other arch linux baised things but is primaraly used on Vertex Linux.
 ## Screenshots

 ![screenshot](screenshot.png)